DETAILED ACTION

 Step 2B:

-Claim 1 does not include additional elements that are sufficient to amount to significantly more than the judicial exception.
-Claim 1 recites the additional step of “receiving, at a node in a blockchain network, a first transaction associated with a digital asset” which is considered as well-understood, conventional, and convenient activity of data gathering and data input.
+Claims 2, 19, and 20 do not include additional elements that are sufficient to amount to significantly more than the judicial exception.
+Claims 2, 19, and 20 recite the additional step of “receiving, at a node in a blockchain network being a computing device having a processor and memory storing instructions for the blockchain network” which is considered as well-understood, conventional, and convenient activity of data gathering or data input.
 See MPEP 2106.04(d) and 2106.05(g).
-Furthermore, the subject matter of “the first transaction specifying at least: a first set of constraints on a second transaction to transfer control of the digital asset, the first set of constraints including one or more constraints that cause the second transaction to contain a set of data from the blockchain network; and a second set of constraints on the second transaction, the second set of constraints including a constraint that the set of data includes a block that includes the first transaction, the block included in a blockchain associated with the blockchain network” is merely data definition which is considered to be non-functional descriptive materials.
+Furthermore, the subject matter of “a first transaction that includes a first script that specifies a set of constraints on a second transaction, the set of constraints including a constraint that a set of data obtained by the node includes information obtained from a blockchain associated with the blockchain network” is merely data definition which is considered to be non-functional descriptive materials.

 The node and blockchain network are recited so generically that they represent no more than mere instructions to apply the judicial exception on a computer.
 These limitations can also be viewed as nothing more than an attempt to generally link the use of the judicial exception to the technological environment of a computer.
 It should be noted that because the courts have made it clear that mere physicality or tangibility of an additional element or elements is not a relevant consideration in the eligibility analysis, the physical nature of these computer components does not affect this analysis.
 See MPEP 2106.05(I) for more information on this point, including explanations from judicial decisions including Alice Corp.
 Pty.
 Ltd. v.
 CLS Bank Int'l, 573 U.S. 208, 224-26 (2014).